-- At the end of every adventure, the DM will give you a list of Treasures to choose from.
+At the end of every adventure, the DM will give you a list of Treasures to choose from.
 Treasures include magic items, monetary rewards, and sometimes other options (like rituals, mounts, or consumable items).
 When a permanent magic item is listed as one of the available Treasures, it's usually because that item appeared somewhere in the adventure.
-Perhaps one of the monsters that you defeated was carrying a magic sword, or the wealthy noble who hired you to go on the adventure offers to give you a certain item as a reward. - When you find a magic item as Treasure, your character doesn't have to pay any gold for the item.
-Simply write your chosen item on your adventure log, and you're all set.
-However, there's one very important rule you must observe when selecting a Treasure: you may only choose to find a permanent magic item at the end of an adventure if you have an available found-item slot.
+Perhaps one of the monsters that you defeated was carrying a magic sword, or the wealthy noble who hired you to go on the adventure offers to give you a certain item as a reward.